 Staying healthy while we travel continues to be one of the biggest challenges for those who travel regularly.
-This is especially true for frequent flyers and those who find themselves traveling through airports and on planes constantly.
+This is especially true for frequent flyers and those who find themselves going through airports and on planes always.

 In-flight wellness is particularly hard to achieve when you’re cooped up in a small seat for hours, and it’s even worse with long-haul flights.